Gal Oya Lodge

 The Two-bedroom Villa is perched above the lodge with spectacular views, and a 680-square foot sitting room connecting the two rooms which both have en suite bathrooms.

 Gal Oya Lodge has a restaurant with an a la carte menu and a bar.
+Please note that Gal Oya Lodge functions on a full board basis.

 Safaris can be done by both jeep and boat from Gal Oya Lodge.
 The surrounding countryside is perfect for going for walks with one of the lodge's naturalists.
 The peaceful surroundings of the lodge also make it ideal for relaxing on your private veranda or by the swimming pool with a book, and perhaps doing some bird watching.
-Private gatherings can also be arranged with the Veddas, the aboriginal people of Sri Lanka.
+Private meetings can also be arranged with the Veddas, the aboriginal people of Sri Lanka.

 Location & Directions